-- This is currently a certificate for degree-seeking students and provides a structure to take two courses outside their primary degree school and to tailor existing academic requirements. - These "requirements" include: - 1.
-A 3-hour core course titled Faith and Health: Transforming Communities. - 2.
-An orientation at the beginning of each year and an integrative paper/thesis (1 hour) - 3.
-Elective courses equivalent to 9 credit hours (RSPH thesis credit hours can be used here) - Practice component in faith and health that fits the requirements in the discipline which the student is enrolled. - 5.
+- This is a certificate for degree-seeking students and provides a structure to take two courses outside their primary degree school and to tailor existing academic requirements. - These "requirements" include: - 1.
+One of three core courses. - 2.
+Attendance and participation at the annual RPHC Community of Scholars reception at the beginning of each academic year - 3.
+An integrative paper/thesis - 4.
+Elective courses equivalent to 9 credit hours (RSPH thesis credit hours can be used here) - 5.
+Practice/field component in religion and health that fits the requirements in the discipline which the student is enrolled - 6.
 Participation in University-wide special lectures and seminars in religion and health.

-For additional information, students may contact Mimi Kiser in the Rollins School of Public Health, mkiser@sph.emory.edu, 404.727.5199 or Karen Scheib at Candler School of Theology, kscheib@emory.edu, 404.727.2423.
+For additional information, students may contact Mimi Kiser in the Rollins School of Public Health, mkiser@sph.emory.edu, 404.727.5199, www.rphcemory.org.